Be prepared for commencement.

 Following the Ceremony

 The ceremony will be over by 11:30 a.m.
 Faculty, staff and honored guests will form receiving lines to greet our newest alumni and their guests.
 Spend as much time as you’d like mingling on the quadrangle taking photographs with family and friends.
-Bottled water will be provided.
+Refreshments will be provided.

 Congratulations!
 You are now part of a very special group – the only truly permanent component of the Oglethorpe community – our alumni.